 One problem is that the industry isn’t ‘formally’ regulated, however, there are things you can keep an eye out for.
-There are national design bodies that exist to evidence professional and quality standards.
-If a studio is a member it’s likely that they are committed to the best service and the best work, in line with price benchmarking in line with the industry.
+There are national design bodies that exist to evidence professional and quality standards (we are members of Design Business association).
+If a studio is a member they will be committed to benchmarking their services, processes and effectiveness to create their best work.

 Think about what you actually need before you start to look for a studio

-The more information you have, the easier it is for us to help you, and to design a brand that accurately represents your business.
-A good brand will stand the test of time for years ahead; so it’s important the studio knows you and your values inside and out.
+The more information you have, the easier it is for an agency to help you, and to design a brand that accurately represents your business.
+A good brand will stand the test of time for years ahead; so it’s important the studio is committed to getting to know you, your team, ambitions and your values inside and out.

 What are your objectives?